romiprasandi/romiprasandi/README.md

-# 👋 Hi, I'm an Infrastructure Engineer
+# 👋 Hi, my name is Romi
+Server & Storage Engineer @Berca Hardayaperkasa (BHp)

-I am an **Infrastructure Engineer** with hands-on experience in **maintenance, deployment, and operation of IT infrastructure**, covering **storage systems, servers, and data center environments**.
+I am a **Storage & Server Engineer** with hands-on experience in **maintenance, deployment, and operation of IT infrastructure**, covering **storage systems, servers, and data center environments**.
 My day-to-day work involves working directly with physical infrastructure (on‑premise), including installation, deployment, and troubleshooting in production environments.

 ---